zepptron/kubeadm-vagrant-ansible/README.md

 This combination of Vagrant, Ansible and Kubeadm will give you a running Kubernetes Cluster within a few seconds.
-While I'm still working on HA features, ETCD is already clustered and ready for TLS!
+While I'm still working on HA features (see branches), ETCD is already clustered and equipped with TLS!

 ## How to start
 Install Vagrant on your machine.
 Then start your VMs with a simple "vagrant up", afterwards you'll have 4 running VMs not knowing each other very good.
-Sorry for the password, this is a known bug -> https://bugs.launchpad.net/cloud-images/+bug/1569237

 Run the following to enable hostnames, install docker and kubernetes components including flannel.

 ```
-vagrant ssh kube-boss 	## pw: ubu
+vagrant ssh kube-boss
 ..
 sudo -i
 ansible-playbook -i /vagrant/ansible/inventories/vagrant/vagrant.ini /vagrant/ansible/vagrant-install.yml